Why Are Some US States Losing Population Rapidly in 2025?

 Louisiana’s demographics in 2022–23 were mixed.
 The state nearly had a natural balance – recent data show Louisiana had about as many births as deaths in that period (after a spike in pandemic mortality).

-By 2023 Louisiana had just transitioned back to natural increase, as deaths finally declined a bit; the natural change was on the order of only a few hundred people, essentially flat.
-This is an improvement from earlier in the decade when Louisiana had natural decrease (more deaths) due to an aging population and COVID impacts.
+By 2023, Louisiana had just transitioned back to natural increase, as deaths finally declined a bit; the natural change was on the order of only a few hundred people, essentially flat.
+This is an improvement from earlier in the decade, when Louisiana had a natural decrease (more deaths) due to an aging population and COVID impacts.

 International migration provided a modest boost: provisional estimates suggest roughly 9–10,000 immigrants settled in Louisiana in the year leading up to 2023, a notable uptick.
 (Indeed, new methodology found Louisiana had been undercounting immigration; the state is now estimated to have received ~15,000 more immigrants from 2020–2023 than previously thought.)